 Why This Matters

 Antitrust law sits at the heart of American capitalism's central tension: when does business success become market abuse?
-These cases aren't just legal history—they're the battlegrounds where courts defined what "competition" actually means and how far government can go to preserve it.
-You'll see the same debates resurface across eras: What counts as a monopoly?
+These cases aren't just legal history.
+They're the battlegrounds where courts defined what "competition" actually means and how far government can go to preserve it.
+The same debates resurface across eras: What counts as a monopoly?
 Does size alone equal guilt?
 How do you regulate industries that didn't exist when the laws were written?

-When you study these cases, you're really studying the evolution of market definition, the rule of reason doctrine, vertical vs. horizontal restraints, and regulatory adaptation to new technologies.
-The AP exam loves asking how government intervention shaped specific industries and why certain eras saw more aggressive enforcement than others.
-Don't just memorize case names and dates—know what legal principle each case established and how courts' thinking about monopoly power changed over time.
+When you study these cases, you're really tracking the evolution of market definition, the rule of reason doctrine, vertical vs. horizontal restraints, and regulatory adaptation to new technologies.
+Exam questions frequently ask how government intervention shaped specific industries and why certain eras saw more aggressive enforcement than others.
+Don't just memorize case names and dates.
+Know what legal principle each case established and how courts' thinking about monopoly power changed over time.

 Trust-Busting Foundations: The Progressive Era Breakups